-going on at once.
+I grew up in a two-hundred-year-old house, on a small farm in Vermont, with seven brothers and sisters and a host of animals.
+Our household was a very lively and noisy place.
+There were always about ninety nine things going on at once.
 In one corner there might be a child playing with a basket of kittens while another fed a baby goat from a bottle.
 A pet hen, Hepzibah, strolled in and out of the house as she pleased, occasionally laying an egg on the kitchen floor.
 There were always people in the kitchen making butter, baking bread or cookies, preparing or cleaning up after a meal.
 From the shop you might hear hammering and sawing, and there were usually two or three people busy sewing, reading, or drawing.
-Floating above the din created by all of this activity piano, violin, cello, or flute music could often be heard, for we were all expected to practice our instruments daily.
+Floating above the din created by all of this activity, piano, violin, cello, or flute music could often be heard, for we were all expected to practice our instruments daily.

 With both parents involved in creating books, writing and illustrating were a natural part of everyday life.
 What fun my brothers and sisters and I had writing stories and poems for each other, often making and illustrating our own books.
 At Christmas time we carved and printed our own greeting cards.
-We also wrote letters to each other when we were apart, and kept journals in which we wrote about exciting things that happened, as well as about our dreams and our troubles.
+We also wrote letters to each other when we were apart, and kept journals in which we wrote about exciting things that happened, as well as recording our dreams and our troubles.

 I cherish the image of my mother sitting on the big granite doorstep in Putney, cradling a nursing baby with one hand, scribbling out her next book with the other.
-When I was grown, our mutual love of words was one of our greatest enjoyments, from doing the Sunday crossword together, to sharing our latest work.
+When I was grown, our mutual love of words was one of our greatest enjoyments, from doing the Sunday crossword together to sharing our latest work.

 In the studio Dad taught us hand bookbinding, linoleum carving and printing, and other artistic techniques such as pen and ink, watercolor painting, and the art of sketching.
 If he was busy, there were wonderful things to look at: the Jack Sprat marionette with a wax head, the model tugboat, the ancient steeple clock that showed the Wise Men on camels, following yonder star.
 The bulletin board was filled with sketches and book ideas, as well as work in progress to study.
-I will never forget the wonderful smell up there, a combination of linseed oil, printing ink, new paper and a special magic that has no name.I feel very lucky to still live very close to my Dad,who continues to paint and write in his home studio.
+I will never forget the wonderful smell up there, a combination of linseed oil, printing ink, new paper and a special magic that has no name.